 As shown in Chart 2, Kentucky’s tax burden has increased over time by 110 percent to 16 percent in FY 2015 from 7.6 percent in FY 1950.

 As shown in Chart 3, Kentucky’s 16 percent tax burden is greater than these combined industries: retail trade (6.7 percent), construction (6.4 percent), information (1.8 percent), and farm earnings (1 percent).

 Kentucky’s higher than average state and local tax burden is driven by a significant individual income tax burden (5.2 percent, 5th highest), corporate income tax burden (0.9 percent, 10th highest), and all other taxes burden (3.6 percent, 12th highest) that partially offsets the other lower taxes such as the low property tax burden (3.2 percent, 41st highest), and sales tax burden (3.2 percent, 32nd highest).

 Of course, the tax burdens for local government can vary just as much as they do among the 50 states.
-As such, we have also calculated the local government tax burden for every county in Tennessee—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.
+As such, we have also calculated the local government tax burden for every county in Kentucky—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.

-The Tennessee counties with the highest local government tax burden include:
+The Kentucky counties with the highest local government tax burden include:

-The Tennessee counties with the lowest local government tax burden include:
+The Kentucky counties with the lowest local government tax burden include:

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?